sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 The `setup` function runs once when the Arduino first turns on.
 When the `setup` function finishes running all of its code, the `loop` function then runs for forever.
 Each time that `loop` finishes it is run again, hence the name loop!

 **Why do we need setup and loop?**
 `setup` is useful for running one time code that configures Arduino pins so we can do things like add an LED or attach a Servo motor.
-For example, if we to control
+For example, if we want to configure one of the pins on the Arduino as an output, we would do that in setup.

+On the other hand, `loop` is where most of our program actually runs.
+Having a function that is continually called up to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjAyODI3MTgsMTk5NTc2MzI4NCw5NT
-MwNjA3NzMsMTk0MzAwNzU0MywtODA2MzQ0ODA4LDk4NDkzMDE4
-NV19
+eyJoaXN0b3J5IjpbNjY0MjE5NjMxLC0xNDIwMjgyNzE4LDE5OT
+U3NjMyODQsOTUzMDYwNzczLDE5NDMwMDc1NDMsLTgwNjM0NDgw
+OCw5ODQ5MzAxODVdfQ==
 -->